-First Graphene Ltd has signed an exclusive worldwide licensing agreement with the University of Manchester to develop graphene-hybrid materials for use in supercapacitors.
+First Graphene Ltd has signed an exclusive worldwide licensing agreement with the University of Manchester to develop graphene-based materials for supercapacitors.
 The licencing agreement is for patented technology for the manufacture of metal oxide decorated graphene materials, using a proprietary electrochemical process.

 The graphene-hybrid materials will have the potential to create a new generation of supercapacitors, for use in applications ranging from electric vehicles to elevators and cranes.